OKC Token Reaches Self Reported Market Capitalization of $268.53 Million (OKT)

-OKC Token (OKT) traded up 0.4% against the US dollar during the twenty-four hour period ending at 16:00 PM ET on June 20th.
-One OKC Token token can currently be bought for approximately $15.47 or 0.00055455 BTC on exchanges.
-Over the last week, OKC Token has traded 8.2% higher against the US dollar.
-OKC Token has a total market cap of $268.53 million and $515,513.46 worth of OKC Token was traded on exchanges in the last 24 hours.
+OKC Token (OKT) traded 2% lower against the dollar during the 1 day period ending at 20:00 PM E.T. on June 22nd.
+OKC Token has a total market cap of $268.53 million and approximately $830,474.34 worth of OKC Token was traded on exchanges in the last 24 hours.
+Over the last seven days, OKC Token has traded 7.5% higher against the dollar.
+One OKC Token token can now be purchased for $15.48 or 0.00051752 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.